pharmaledgerassoc/eth-adapter/README.md

 For example, the **latest ETH Adapter** versions needs to be paired with **[>= v1.1.0 ePI-workspace](https://github.com/PharmaLedger-IMI/epi-workspace/releases)**.
 For older [ePI-workspace](https://github.com/PharmaLedger-IMI/epi-workspace) releases use the [older version](https://github.com/PharmaLedger-IMI/eth-adapter/tree/62c61b45c9ff44900d31d79d1efc803e024c3589).

 ## Repository structure
 The repository strucure is based mostly on two main folders: one folder containing the [smart contract](https://github.com/PharmaLedger-IMI/eth-adapter/blob/master/SmartContracts) that needs to be deploy into the blockchain network and in the other one the [Adapter](https://github.com/PharmaLedger-IMI/eth-adapter/tree/master/EthAdapter) that is in sync with the smart contract APIs.
-The smart contract and adapter source code are tight together into the same repository due to the fact that is a strong coupling between.
+The smart contract and adapter source code are tied together into the same repository due to the fact that there is is a strong coupling between them.

 ## Smart Contract
 The ETH Adapter needs a custom smart contract in order to be able to ensure the anchor creation, anchor version management and other processes that are used in and by the [OpenDSU](https://opendsu.com/) technology.
-To understand the OpenDSU concepts used into the smart contract and the role of the smart contract please refer to the [OpenDSU website](https://opendsu.com/).
+To understand the OpenDSU concepts used in the smart contract and the role of the smart contract please refer to the [OpenDSU website](https://opendsu.com/).
 The exact smart contract source code is available by accessing the following [link](https://github.com/PharmaLedger-IMI/eth-adapter/blob/master/SmartContracts/contracts/Anchoring.sol).
-Into the [Smart contract folder](https://github.com/PharmaLedger-IMI/eth-adapter/blob/master/SmartContracts)  besides the smart contract source code there are also docker file and Kubernetes templates examples that can be used in order to ensure a quick deployment into the Blockchain network.
+In the [Smart contract folder](https://github.com/PharmaLedger-IMI/eth-adapter/blob/master/SmartContracts)  besides the smart contract source code there are also docker file and Kubernetes templates examples that can be used in order to ensure a quick deployment into the Blockchain network.
 The smart contract deployment is handled via [truffle migrate](https://trufflesuite.com/docs/truffle/getting-started/running-migrations.html)

 ### Smart contract deployment
 #### Deployment procedure with Docker and Kubernetes
 The deployment procedure starts with the build process for the Docker image.
-In order to do this required step need to execute the following commands.
+In order to do this it is the execution the following commands is needed.
 Pay attention that in the following commands you need to replace the **pharmaledger** ID with one of yours before executing them.
 ```
 cd ./SmartContracts
 docker build --no-cache -t anchor_smart -f dockerfile . --network=host
 docker tag anchor_smart:latest pharmaledger/anchor_smart:latest
 docker push pharmaledger/anchor_smart:latest
 ```
-For the demo purposes we used [hub.docker.com](https://hub.docker.com/) repository but any docker image repository can be used if needed.
+For demo purposes we used [hub.docker.com](https://hub.docker.com/) repository but any docker image repository can be used if needed.
 The image build process can be skipped if you are happy with the images published into **phrmaledger** account.
 Keep in mind that some image tags can be intermediary builds and may or not contain unstable code.

 Now that you have your docker images published and ready we need to review and customize the Kubernetes resource example files.
 These files are available into the [Smart contracts/K8 folder](https://github.com/PharmaLedger-IMI/eth-adapter/tree/master/SmartContracts/K8)

 Let's start with **anchor-configmap.yaml** file where you need to provide the ETH node account address that will be used in order to deploy the smart contract, the IP address and port of the ETH node.
-Please, make sure that the ETH node that you will use to deploy the smart contract needs to be accessible from the location where you will deploy the docker image that we previous built and published.
+Please, make sure that the ETH node that you will use to deploy the smart contract is accessible from the location where you will deploy the docker image that we previous built and published.

 ```
 apiVersion: v1